think-mm/enblog/input/posts/2015/04-14-an-exclusive-interview-of-prof-craig-brandist-by-sankar-ray.md

 SR: You stated in your Debesh Chakraborty memorial lecture at the Centre for Marxist Studies that in the late 1930s, during the Stalin era in the Stalin period that there was "a shift from Latinisation of language of the people of Russia (obviously meaning the USSR- SR) to the adoption of Cyrillic alphabet".
 So the claim by the official Marxist parties, meaning those that were 'sections of Comintern' , that Stalin solved the linguistic problems in the USSR, is unsubstantiated.
 You inferred that it was a sort of linguistic colonialism or the like, Will you drive your point in an explanatory way?
 Wasn't Latinisation during Lenin period too linguistic repression?

-CB:Latinization for the scripts of the newly standardized languages of the USSR in the 1920s was perceived by the Bolsheviks a way of steering a path between two dangers:
+CB: Latinization for the scripts of the newly standardized languages of the USSR in the 1920s was perceived by the Bolsheviks a way of steering a path between two dangers:
 1) that national minorities would perceive Cyrillic as a colonial imposition similar to Tsarist Russification policies, and 2) yielding the sphere of education to mullahs in